x40-Community/X40_PRO-Community_Coolingsystem/README.md

-# X40-Community Coolingsystem
+# X40 PRO - Community Coolingsystem
+X40 PRO is a hardware and software optimization for the Weedo X40V1 and X40V2.
+You can only use the full range of functions of the X40 PRO system with the revised cooling system.

-The X40 community cooling system replaces the ailing part cooling system from Weedo.
+The X40 PRO community cooling system replaces the ailing part cooling system from Weedo.
 In particular, materials that require a lot of cooling are printed much better.

 For more informations see: http://www.x40-community.org/index.php/the-3d-printer/weedo-x40-coolingsystem